luanrv00/tsks/README.md

 # tsks-cli

-_Yet another command line interface to handle your daily tsks with contexts._
+_A stateful command line interface to help you handle your daily tsks (with contexts!)._

 ## Features

 * Add tsks, check what is already done and list active or archived tsks
-* Synchronize your tsks and access them from all your devices (In develpoment!)
+* Synchronize your tsks and access them from all your terminals!)
-* Increase your daily tsks with contexts (see `tsks help add` for more info!)
+* Increase your daily tsks management with contexts `tsks add tsk --context=today` (see `tsks help add` for more info!)

 ## Installation